 Genetics are only part of the picture, however.
 Other childhood experiences or events can also increase risk, including:

 A severe respiratory infection.
 Infections like respiratory syncytial virus (RSV) or bronchiolitis cause inflammation and damage to still-developing lung tissue during infancy and early childhood.

 An allergic condition like eczema.
 It’s been shown that up to one-third of eczema patients—which is usually diagnosed in infancy or early childhood—go on to develop asthma.

 A mother who smoked during pregnancy.
-Along with an increased risk of childhood asthma, a new study found that people whose mothers smoked during pregnancy are also at increased risk of adult-adult onset asthma between the ages of 31 and 46.
+Along with an increased risk of childhood asthma, a new study found that people whose mothers smoked during pregnancy are also at increased risk of adult-onset asthma between the ages of 31 and 46.

 Exposure to heavy air pollution.
 Babies and children have a faster breathing rate and therefore take in more irritants, causing damage to still-developing lung tissue.